SABCA S.11: Design and development

 In 1926, the Belgian government issued a specification for an all-metal trimotor airliner to replace the wooden Handley Page W.8 biplanes used by Belgian airline SABENA in the Belgian Congo.
-To meet this requirement, Sociétés Anonyme Belge de Constructions Aéronautiques (SABCA) offered a high-winged monoplane, the S.XI, designed by Henri Jullien, its chief engineer, which was intended to fly in 1928.
+To meet this requirement, the Belgian aircraft manufacturer Sociétés Anonyme Belge de Constructions Aéronautiques (SABCA) proposed a high-winged monoplane, the S.XI.
+It was designed by Henri Jullien, the company’s chief engineer.
+At that time, the S.XI was the largest aircraft ever designed by the company; a key design influence was SABCA’s recent acquisition of several patents from the Dutch aircraft manufacturer Fokker.